xsf3190/Open-CMS-web-application/README.md

 3. an editor for site owners to easily create content
 4. use of refresh and access Json Web Tokens to guarantee security

+## Personality and Design Choice
+The CMS allows website owners to choose from over 1800 free Google fonts.
+Choosing different, complementary fonts for headings and text can give web pages a lot of personality.

+Google offer over 500 variable fonts which allow even greater design choice - for example, increasing the width of heading characters or subtly changing the weight of text characters.
+You can even have italics slanted to the left.

+This is made possible through CKEditor's highly flexible plugin system enabling us to replace the standard Font Family feature with a complete interface to Google Fonts.

 ## Performance Metrics
-50MB within 2 seconds for first time visitors is an extravagant claim, but supported by the collection of over 10'000 initial web page visits in the last year.
+70KB downloaded within 2 seconds for first time visitors is an extravagant claim, but is supported by the collection of over 10'000 initial web page visits over the last year.

 A great advantage of using a central CMS database is that each web page is deployed with a script which automatically and transparently collects performance metrics about the visit.
 These are pinged back to the database and made available to the website owner and to us so that we can monitor performance trends and identify opportunities for improvement.